wizardxwoah/greymarket-warehouse/content/dod.md

 The newly established Office of the Commander in Chief should be a democratically elected position.
 This election should be an isolated election not open to U.S. civilians or non-citizens.
 Only current serving members of the United States Military and Veterans will be allowed to participate in this election.
 Voting rights for newly enlisted members should be restricted, and a minimum of 1 year of service should be required to prevent artificial injections of new recruits from swaying elections.

 There should be an impeachment process as well.
 The impeachment process should be restricted to Non-Commissioned Officers, the demographic dubbed as "the backbone of the military".
-If a majority of combat experienced wish to do so, they should be able to call for impeachment and call for emergency elections.
-It's there ass on the line after all.
+If a majority of combat experienced active duty members and combat experienced veterans wish to do so, they should be able to call for impeachment and call for emergency elections.

+It's their ass on the line after all.
+We will always need boots on the ground for certain things.
+You can't use drone strikes for everything; just look at how that worked out in Yemen and Syria.
+Final reminder that many of drone strikes were authorized by someone overwhelmining elected by civilians.

 # Final thoughts